hybridsjs/hybrids/docs/README.md

 ## Community

 Do you need help?
 Something went wrong?
-Feel free to create [an issue](https://github.com/hybridsjs/hybrids/issues/new) in the github repository or join the [Gitter](https://gitter.im/hybridsjs/hybrids) channel.
+Feel free to create [an issue](https://github.com/hybridsjs/hybrids/issues/new) in the GitHub repository or join the [Gitter](https://gitter.im/hybridsjs/hybrids) channel.

 ## License